 all other intents and purposes.

-Refining the Opal
+the Opal Sea

 For the record, the most likely single spot for Gulliver's

 Opal Sea is probably at Tempe Terra.

 If you look on the maps, you'll see that the Tharsis uplift

 The other is Tempe Terra, which seems to be a rugged hill/highland

 area marked by straight grooves (canals?) and apparent river structures.